 RCL’s DR8 architectural spotlights provided the solution to lighting the Grand Ballroom, allowing the resort team to refocus the luminaires from ground level with safety and ease.
-As the space adapts, the luminaire can be rotated through both the pan and tilt remotely, allowing them to alter the lighting scheme to new configurations of the space, for example from spotlighting bar areas in an open reception through to precisely lighting the centre of each table in a banquet with soft pools of light.
+As the space adapts, the luminaire can be rotated through both the pan and tilt remotely, allowing them to alter the lighting scheme to new configurations of the space, for example from spotlighting bar areas in an open reception through to precisely lighting the center of each table in a banquet with soft pools of light.

 “Having a fixture which can be remotely aimed speeds the entire process,” says Berry of the RCL luminaires.
 “And the DR8 offers the level of tailored light often required in such spaces.”

 RCL’s patented technology allows both individual selection of luminaires via iDirect, RCL’s dedicated app for the iPad, and allows for scene recall for individual, or global scenes.
 Following selection, the luminaire(s) can be rotated ±165° through the pan, and the head can tilt up to a maximum of 90°, giving superior flexibility in beam aim.